kartoza/bims-website/docs/src/administrator/biodiversity-data/data-management.md

 ##### Peer-reviewed scientific article

 Data from peer-reviewed scientific articles are best sourced by undertaking a literature search using Google Scholar.
 To ensure that relevant papers are identified, appropriate search term combination should be used.
 For example, for all native freshwater fishes in South Africa: “Genus species” & “South Africa” (where “Genus species” represents the scientific name for each taxon).
 Relevant articles are identified based on their titles, abstracts and methods section.
 The first 500 search results returned by Google Scholar should be assessed for relevancy.
-Each relevant article should be inspected for GPS coordinates – if these are not provided then the article may be catalogued but not included for data extraction (see [Extracting data and preparing bulk data for uploading into FBIS](#extracting-data-and-preparing-bulk-data-for-uploading-into-fbis)).
+Each relevant article should be inspected for GPS coordinates – if these are not provided then the article may be catalogued but not included for data extraction (see [Extracting data and preparing bulk data for uploading into BIMS](#extracting-data-and-preparing-bulk-data-for-uploading-into-bims)).

 **Note:** It is important that search terms are clearly-defined and consistent, so that the process is repeatable and defensible.